 In what was to be the final Olympic softball tournament (before the sport was readmitted for Tokyo 2020), the United States began its campaign for a fourth-straight gold medal by dominating the round-robin.
-The Americans won all seven contests by a combined score of 53-1, seven-run, shutout victory over Japan.
+The Americans won all seven contests by a combined score of 53-1, including a seven-run, shutout victory over Japan.
 The United States faced Japan a second time in the semifinal round, winning this time by a score of 4-1.
 Then, in the gold medal game, the United States and Japan squared off for a third time.
 The Japanese hitters surprised American star pitcher Cat Osterman with two early runs, and while Crystl Bustos pulled a run back with a solo home run in the fourth inning, that was all the offense the United States could muster against Japanese hurler Yukiko Ueno in a five-hit, complete game performance.
-Japan took the gold to the shock of the U.S. and remain the defending Olympic champions 12 years later.
+Japan took the gold to the shock of the U.S. and remain the defending Olympic champions 13 years later.

 Behind the arms of pitchers Lisa Fernandez, Jennie Finch and Cat Osterman, the United States squashed the competition in Greece, winning all nine of their games by a combined run total of 51-1.
 The lone run came in the penultimate inning of the gold medal game against Australia, with the U.S. comfortably ahead 5-0.
 U.S. designated hitter Crystl Bustos, nicknamed “The Big Bruiser”, bashed five home runs throughout the tournament, including two in the gold medal game, to lead the U.S. offense to a third-consecutive gold medal.
 The following year the IOC voted to remove baseball and softball from the Olympic program starting in 2012 to make room for new sports (though no new sports were added for the London Games).